projectcalico/calico/docs/source/l3-interconnectFabric.rst

 the Calico model, that function is pushed to the compute server itself.

-Furthermore, in most current virtualized environments, the actual end point is not addressed by the fabric.
+Furthermore, in most current virtualized environments, the actual endpoint is not addressed by the fabric.
 If it is a VM, it is usually encapsulated in an overlay, and if it is a container, it may be encapsulated in an overlay, or NATed by some form of proxy, such as is done in the `weave <http://www.weave.works/>`__ project network model,